 Tip 5) Practice Makes Perfect

-Working with Prototype will save you a great deal of stress and give you something of a shortcut, but there’s a whole lotta learning that just won’t be able to come from anywhere other than your own experiences.
+Working with us here at Prototype will save you a great deal of stress and give you something of a shortcut, but there’s a whole lotta learning that just won’t be able to come from anywhere other than your own experiences.
 And, that’s a good thing!
 If it was super easy, the competition would be ridiculous.
 The struggle is what tempers your resolve and allows you to compete in this challenging field.
 Don’t fret about your early performance; practice instead.
 Give it a little time and more than a little patience and you’ll be amazed at what you can accomplish!